“People think I’m weird and I’m not sure why.”

 When anxiety hits, it can cause people to feel all sorts of things that might make them weird.
 Anxiety is a very real condition and it affects everyone differently.
 Getting help for it is the best way to deal with these weird feelings and weird behaviors.

-If you want to know if you have any symptoms of anxiety, take a test here to find out more.
+Want to know if you have any symptoms of anxiety?
+Take a test here to find out more.

 therapy for social anxiety